mnit-rtmc/iris/docs/web_ui.md

 ## Major Systems

-- **earthwyrm** — [Earthwyrm] is a web mapping service for [MVT], or Mapbox Vector Tiles.
+- [earthwyrm] — web mapping service for Mapbox Vector Tiles [MVT].
 Layers can be made from [OpenStreetMap] data in addition to IRIS devices, such as DMS.
-- **honeybee** — [Honeybee] is a service for public JSON endpoints in addition to rendered GIF images of DMS.
+- [honeybee] — service for generating public JSON endpoints in addition to rendered GIF images of DMS.
 It is included in the IRIS repository.
-- **graft** — [Graft] is a web service for handling authenticated endpoints, including non-public data and writable data.
+- [graft] — web service for proxying IRIS sonar objects, used for non-public and and writable values.
 It is included in the IRIS repository.
-- **bulb** — Bulb is the web front-end for IRIS.
+- [bulb] — the web front-end for IRIS.
 The mapping portion uses the [Leaflet] JavaScript library.
 The rest of the code is written in Rust, compiled as WebAssembly.

 ## Phase 1 — Segment Map